 The ability to off-set added burdens of municipal resources by tax revenue generation would not change with Alternative G, or the various reduced density iterations.
 The amount of revenue associated with each alternative would still be sufficient to cover the costs associated with the population and demands on municipal resources generated by each alternative.
 As the number of units decreases, so too would the amount of tax revenue generated decrease, depriving the Village of Mamaroneck and other taxing districts of the financial benefits that would be realized under the Proposed Action.
 By way of example, assuming a market value of \$1.5 million per a condominium unit, in total, based on 60 percent of market value, the Project Site would generate annual tax revenue \$627,417 for 25 units, \$1,231,995 for 50 units, and \$1,836,572 for 75 units in tax revenue annually, following the tax rates provided in Chapter 30 of the DEIS.
 Of this total, approximately 50 percent would go to the Mamaroneck Union Free School District; approximately 25 percent would go to the Village of Mamaroneck; and the remainder would go to the Town, County, and other taxing districts.
-It is estimated that the overall result of the lower density versions of Alternative G development would be a net fiscal benefit of \$547,952 for 25 units, \$1,088,957 for 50 units, and \$1,629,963 for 75 units, all of which would be significantly less than the \$2,631,134 of anticipated net fiscal benefit under Alternative G or the net fiscal benefit of \$4,309,667 anticipated under the Proposed Action.
+Applying the per student programmatic cost of \$15,893 paid by local property taxes to the estimated new public school students under each density alternative indicates that the lower density versions of the Alternative G could result in an additional cost to the Mamaroneck Union Free School District of \$79,465 for 25 units, \$143,037 for 50 units, and \$206,609 for 75 units.
+Using these figures, it is estimated that the overall result of the lower density versions of Alternative G development would be a net fiscal benefit of \$547,952 for 25 units, \$1,088,957 for 50 units, and \$1,629,963 for 75 units, all of which would be significantly less than the \$2,631,134 of anticipated net fiscal benefit under Alternative G or the net fiscal benefit of \$4,309,667 anticipated under the Proposed Action.

 For the reasons stated above, the lower density versions of Alternative G are not considered necessary or feasible alternatives to address an identified potential adverse impact associated with the Proposed Action.
-Moreover, Alternative G (or any of its reduced density iterations) is not legally permissible, and as such, not a viable Alternative to the Proposed Action.